lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: abstract

-    In this tutorial, a slightly more advanced system than the Lennard-Jones gas of :ref:`lennard-jones-label` is used.
+    In this tutorial, a slightly more advanced system than the gas in :ref:`lennard-jones-label` is used.
     The system is a small carbon nanotube (CNT) in vacuum, on which some external deformation will be applied.
 Two very different force fields will be used: a classical force field, and a reactive force field named AIREBO.
 With AIREBO,